nirrraj/jobly-frontend/README.md

 Features
 ---
--User authentication and authorization
+- User authentication and authorization

--Search for jobs by keyword or company name
+- Search for jobs by keyword or company name

--View job details, including salary and equity
+- View job details, including salary and equity

--Apply to jobs
+- Apply to jobs

--View jobs applied to by the user
+- View jobs applied to by the user